Cedar Falls Utilities: The 1960s

 Now supporting a population nearly 7,000 greater than a decade before, the electric and gas departments continued their rapid expansion during the 1960s.
 A new office building was completed in March 1960 for the Gas, Water, and Electric department's office workers which included a 4,500 square foot community room and commonly hosted meetings for the Cedar Falls City Council, United Appeal, Girl Scouts, Red Cross, and local churches.
 Cedar Falls Municipal Utilities was one of three fallout shelter sites in Cedar Falls during the Cuban Missile Crisis.
 The Black Hawk County Civil Defense stocked the shelter with food, medical, and sanitation supplies.

 The newly appointed Board of Trustees's first major concern was the need for expanded access to electric service.
 Proposals for a 16,500 kilowatt steam turbine-generator were made in late 1960 and construction began in March 1962.
 When completed, the new power plant addition was the tallest structure in Cedar Falls.
 A new Gas Distribution facility went into service in late 1963 and by 1965 80 percent of homes in Cedar Falls were heated with natural gas.

 In 1966 the modern CFU logo was first used.
 That same year, two and a half miles of water main was laid helping supply over 780 million gallons of water to the people of Cedar Falls.
 In 1968, a massive 25,000 kilowatt combustion engine – the largest in Iowa at the time – was constructed in Cedar Falls.

 During the summer of 1969, the community swimming pool was filled in to provide additional coal storage.

+2025: Ending Cable TV

+On October 6, 2025, CFU has announced that it will end its cable TV service amid soaring costs of programming contracts and the number of customers preferring streaming television platforms with advanced technology not provided from the company's traditional lines.
+CFU is expected to wind down its cable TV operations by October 11, 2026; however, the company will continue to offer fiber-driven internet.
+During this transitional period, CFU personnel are helping its current customers make the switch to other providers--such as YouTube TV.
+This announcement came at a time when the media landscape had undergone dramatic changes, and smaller cable companies face rising operational and content costs.